 The gift pushed the campaign’s total raised to $800 million, en route to a $1 billion goal.
 The goal was set by SMU’s Board of Trustees in September following the announcement that the campaign had exceeded its original $750 million financial goal more than two years ahead of schedule.

-Ford Research Center
+Ford Research and Innovation Building

 - Broad-scale simulation and forecasting of changes in complex financial markets and consumer behavior in support of dynamic marketing decisions.

 - Acceleration of development of new drugs to treat cancer and other life-threatening diseases.

 - Analysis of the largest database of arts research ever assembled, to identify market and industry trends and act as a catalyst for the transformation and sustainability of the national arts and cultural community.

 - Enhanced teaching, communication of research results and experimentation with imagery through the facility’s visualization lab to optimize the human-computer interface.

 “The new Gerald J. Ford Research and Innovation Building will help to transform the research and educational landscape of the University,” said President R. Gerald Turner.
 “Students must be prepared for a world in which data analyses, modeling and visualization are critical decision-making tools, while faculty continue to push the boundaries of knowledge and innovation.
 The Fords’ new gift continues this tradition of strong support for faculty research.”